biopragmatics/oquat/docs/invalids/prefix/pombase.md

-# MESH
+# pombase: PomBase

+This page summarize the different resources that reference `pombase` but use local unique identifiers that do not match the standard pattern of ^S\w+(\.)?\w+(\.)?$.
+Of the 4 resources,
-The following 3 variants were found: ['POMBASE', 'PomBase', 'Pombase']
+3 variants on the standard prefix were found: ['POMBASE', 'PomBase', 'Pombase'].

-## `cmpo`
+## `cmpo`: Cellular Microscopy Phenotype Ontology

-Identifiers for this prefix are given correctly in Cellular Microscopy Phenotype Ontology.
+Identifiers for this prefix are given incorrectly correctly in `cmpo`.

 | external_xref   |   usages_count | usages                                                                                                  |
 |-----------------|----------------|---------------------------------------------------------------------------------------------------------|
 | `PomBase:mah`   |              1 | [http://www.ebi.ac.uk/cmpo/CMPO:0000430](https://bioregistry.io/http://www.ebi.ac.uk/cmpo/CMPO:0000430) |

-## `eco`
+## `eco`: Evidence ontology

-Identifiers for this prefix are given correctly in Evidence ontology.
+Identifiers for this prefix are given incorrectly correctly in `eco`.

 | external_xref   |   usages_count | usages                                            |
 |-----------------|----------------|---------------------------------------------------|
 | `PomBase:MAH`   |              1 | [ECO:0000095](https://bioregistry.io/ECO:0000095) |

-## `fypo`
+## `fypo`: Fission Yeast Phenotype Ontology

-Identifiers for this prefix are given correctly in Fission Yeast Phenotype Ontology.
+Identifiers for this prefix are given incorrectly correctly in `fypo`.

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                                                       |
 |-----------------|----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|